Reeds-github/Hero-Mode/README.md

 This mod will not work on any other version of the game and no other mod of it.
 (Sadly.)

-All of the dialogue in this mod are changed.
+All of the dialogue in this mod has been changed.

 Now that you have all of the requirements, follow these steps.